AramK0/AramK0/README.md

 ⚙️ My Workflow Automates Me
 “Why do it manually if you can script it?”

-I love solving problems with Python, Docker, GitHub Actions, and CI/CD.
-Whether it’s building an AI assistant for the university or spinning up a full stack with infrastructure as code, I’m all in.
+I love solving problems with Python, C, Docker, GitHub Actions, and CI/CD.
+Whether it’s building an AI assistant for the university, diving into systems programming, or spinning up a full stack with infrastructure as code — I’m all in.

 ![Snake animation](https://raw.githubusercontent.com/AramK0/AramK0/output/github-contribution-grid-snake-dark.svg)